rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 This project provides a python script that:
 * Scrapes the price for a set of games from the UK Playtsation Store
 * Stores these historical prices in a csv file
-* Provides a dashboard of prices over time for the various games.
+* Provides a dashboard of prices over time for the various games
 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Example%20Dashboard.png)

 * Sends email alerts when a price drops

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/Example%20email%20notification.png)

-.
-.

 of hat monitors o pull the current price for  game from the UK Playstion Store